 The U.S. Forest Service (USFS) is a cooperating agency on the Boardman to Hemingway Transmission Line Project (B2H).
-The USFS has adopted the Final EIS prepared by the Bureau of Land Management (BLM) as the lead agency for the NEPA process.
-The proposed route submitted by Idaho Power Company crosses federal lands administered by the USFS, and the USFS will issue a separate Record of Decision (ROD) for actions on National Forest System (NFS) lands, based upon the analysis in the Final EIS.
+The USFS has adopted the Final EIS prepared by the Bureau of Land Management (BLM) as the lead agency for the NEPA process, issued in November 2016.
+The proposed route submitted by Idaho Power Company crosses federal lands administered by the USFS, and the USFS issued a separate Record of Decision (ROD) for actions on National Forest System (NFS) lands.

-The USFS must determine whether to issue a special use authorization for the construction, operation, and maintenance of the project and, if issued, what terms and conditions should apply.
+In its decision, the USFS was required to determine whether to issue a special use authorization for the construction, operation, and maintenance of the project and what terms and conditions should apply.

 USFS Record of Decision

-The Draft ROD is available on the USFS project webpage.
+The ROD Final EIS and other documents are available on the USFS project webpage.

 This website is the joint Boardman to Hemingway Transmission Line Project site.
 While information contained on this site is approved for posting by the BLM, it is not the official BLM website.
 For more general BLM information, visit the BLM website.